hcpss-banderson/tasc/README.md

 ## About

 Sometimes you just need a generic tool to fetch source code from various locations and assemble it in a way you specify.
-My goal for this projec is to create a simple reproducable method for assembling code so that your development workflow and your deployment workflow can use the same method.
+My goal for this project is to create a simple reproducable method for assembling code so that your development workflow and your deployment workflow can use the same method.